 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America, or U.S. GAAP, for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation have been included.
-Operating results for the three months ended March 31, 2016, are not necessarily indicative of the results that may be expected for the year ending December 31, 2016.
-Management has evaluated all events and transactions that occurred after March 31, 2016, through the date these unaudited condensed consolidated financial statements were filed.
-There were no events or transactions during this period that require recognition or disclosure in these unaudited condensed consolidated financial statements.
+Operating results for the three and six months ended June 30, 2016, are not necessarily indicative of the results that may be expected for the year ending December 31, 2016.
+Management has evaluated all events and transactions that occurred after June 30, 2016, through the date these unaudited condensed consolidated financial statements.
 The year-end condensed consolidated balance sheet data was derived from audited financial statements, but does not include all disclosures required by U.S. GAAP.